 - If you attempt to send cryptoassets directly from one network or chain to another, this will most likely result in permanent and irreversible asset loss

 - Although a custom network may be Ethereum-compatible, they are not the same as the Ethereum Mainnet.
 You may have the same Ethereum addresses on all networks, but your assets and transactions are specific to each network, unless the custom network provider allows you to move funds in to and out of it.

-- This means you probably have to use a bridge or portal to move assets from one chain or another
+- This means you probably have to use a bridge to move assets from one chain or another.
+Read more about bridges here.

-5. Be aware of the limitations on technical support
+Be aware of the limitations of technical support

 MetaMask is a powerful tool that is open to the world to build upon.
 That means that many other networks and dapps have, and will, use MetaMask as the link between their dapp and you, the user.
 That does not mean that MetaMask offers technical support for all of those products and protocols.
 If you are interacting with a non-ConsenSys, non-MetaMask third party, seek technical assistance from them first unless you are sure that what you're experiencing is a problem with MetaMask.